A New Dynamic Optimal M2M RF interface setting in Relay Selection Algorithm (DORSA) for IoT Applications: Proposed Centralized Solution for the Joint Relay Selection and Dynamic RF Interfaces Setting problem

 In this section, pseudo-code related to the implementation of DORSA is provided.
 As mentioned before, this algorithm has three main steps as follows:

-Step 0: Transforming the joint dynamic relay-RF interfaces selection problem to a $k$-AP Step 1: Transforming the obtained $k$-AP to a standard assignment problem and solve it Step 2: Obtaining the final joint dynamic relay-RF interfaces selection solution (from solved standard assignment problem)
+Step 0: Transforming the joint dynamic relay-RF interfaces selection problem to a $k$-AP Step 1: Transforming the obtained $k$-AP to a standard assignment problem and solving it Step 2: Obtaining the final joint dynamic relay-RF interfaces selection solution (from solved standard assignment problem)

-To implement step 0 and 1, we use a two-dimensional matrix to model the bipartite weighted graph related to the joint dynamic relay-RF interfaces selection problem.
+To implement steps 0 and 1, we use a two-dimensional matrix to model the bipartite weighted graph related to the joint dynamic relay-RF interfaces selection problem.
 The rows of the matrix are considered equivalent to the nodes of the left side of the graph (\ref{fig:kAPRSAGraph}) and the columns of the matrix are considered to be equivalent to the nodes of the right side of the graph.
 The values inside the matrix cells are also equal to the weight of the edge between the corresponding vertices in the row and column of the matrix.

-As mentioned earlier, the weight of the edges between: \begin{itemize} \item[-] the vertices corresponding to sources and pairs of relays-RF interfaces or the Base station is equal to the data rate between between them, \item[-] the new vertices and the previous vertices (sources and pairs of relays-RF interfaces or the Base station) of the graph is equal to $A_{value}$, \item[-] the new nodes on both sides of the graph together is set to zero. \end{itemize}
+As mentioned earlier, the weight of the edges between: \begin{itemize} \item[-] the vertices corresponding to sources and pairs of relays-RF interfaces or the Base station is equal to the data rate between them, \item[-] the new vertices and the previous vertices (sources and pairs of relays-RF interfaces or the Base station) of the graph is equal to $A_{value}$, \item[-] the new nodes on both sides of the graph together is set to zero. \end{itemize}

-Now, the obtained matrix from new standard assignment problem can be an input of the Hungarian algorithm.
-It should be noted that where we are looking to find the maximum total network data rate but the Hungarianian algorithm used is able to find the minimum value, multiply all the elements of the matrix by $-1$ and then as input to the Hungarian to be given.
+Now, the obtained matrix from the new standard assignment problem can be an input of the Hungarian algorithm.
+It should be noted that where we are looking to find the maximum total network data rate but the used Hungarian algorithm is able to find the minimum value, multiply all the elements of the matrix by $-1$ and then as input to the Hungarian to be given.